 Stacchiola, Dario, Ph.D., 2002 University of Wisconsin-Milwaukee: Surface chemistry and structure-activity relationships in catalysis.
 Primary appointment: Brookhaven National Laboratory.

 Stavitski, Eli, Ph.D., 2006, Hebrew University of Jerusalem: Operando characterization of advanced functional materials; heterogeneous catalysis; nanoporous frameworks.
 Primary appointment: Brookhaven National Laboratory.

 Zhu, Yimei, Ph.D., 1987, Nagoya University: Nanoscale structure and property relations in oxides, strongly correlated electron systems and energy materials, advanced electron microscopy.
 Primary appointment: Brookhaven National Laboratory.

-Zuckerman, Ronald, Ph.D., 1989, University of California, Berkeley: Solid-phase synthesis of sequence-defiend polymers.
+Zuckermann, Ronald, Ph.D., 1989, University of California, Berkeley: Solid-phase synthesis of sequence-defined polymers.
 Design, synthesis and folding of peptoid polymers into protein-mimetic nanostructures, screening of combinatorial libraries for function.
 Primary appointment: Lawrence Berkeley National Laboratory.